rosbacke/delegate/README.md

         int res = del(23);  // No delegate set, do default behavior.
         // res is now 0.

-        if (!del)  // cb return false if no fkn is stored. del.set<testFkn>(); // Set a new function to be called.
+        if (!del)  // del return false if no fkn is stored. del.set<testFkn>(); // Set a new function to be called.

         res = del(1);